SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    <- The top item on the stack is tres.

-Extensions of a generic type can also include requirements which instances of the extended type must satisfy in order to gain the new functionality.
+Extensions of a generic type can also include requirements that instances of the extended type must satisfy in order to gain the new functionality.
 This is discussed in :ref:`Generics_ExtensionWithWhereClause` below.